 Clinical PhD fellow Sumeet Hindocha, MD, participated in the Industry Xchange Retreat, which was combined with an Entrepreneurial Masterclass for the London Tech Week.
 This retreat was themed according to the government’s Industrial Strategy challenges and offered a unique opportunity for UKRI-funded researchers for enhanced professional development through interaction with industry.
 As an AI for Healthcare fellow, Sumeet found that the workshops of the Forum HealthTech Summit were super useful as they could practice effective pitching of healthcare tech ideas.
 He said that he would recommend the retreat to other students.

-Our student Reneira Seeamber won the MSK Accelerator Award 2021 for her PlayBack project!
+Congratulations to our student Reneira Seeamber who won the MSK Accelerator Award 2021 for her PlayBack project!

 As part of our research training programme, the Centre launched an educational course on AI Innovation & Regulation in July 2021.
 This was a three day event that covered the following topics:

 • How regulatory processes work for medical devices

 • Clinical regulatory landscape & adoption for AI